mgoeker/table2itol/README.md

 #### How can I better display dates?

 Dates are converted to numbers with decimal points if `--conversion double` is used.
-Such a gradient would then represent the number of the day.
-The lowest date encountered in the data would be set to day 1.
-Note that this only works if the canonical date format, e.g. `2015-08-30`, is used (if at least half of the non-missing values in some column can be parsed as `%Y-%m-%d` the column is accepted as representing dates).
-For the display of numbers with decimal points see above (options `--double-to-bars` and `--precision`).
+Each number would then represent the number of the day.
+The lowest date encountered in the column would be set to 1.
+Note that this only works if the canonical date format, e.g. `2015-08-30`, is used.
+That is, if at least half of the non-missing values in some column can be parsed as `%Y-%m-%d` the column is accepted as representing dates.
+For the display of numbers with decimal points (options `--double-to-bars` and `--precision`) see above.